-25 years on, there are around 25 Icelandics belonging to Mic, Maria and Linnie on this small farm in West Wales along with another 20 or so liveries and retirees.
+25 years on, there are around 15 Icelandics belonging to Mic and Maria on this small farm in West Wales along with another 15 or so liveries and retirees.
 Young Icelandic horses belonging to other people here grow up as part of a herd, where they can learn to be horses and be taught discipline by their herdmates.
-There are also Icelandic and Jacob sheep, goats, ducks, turkeys, chickens and far too many cats, and the vegetable garden is almost a full-time occupation on its own.
+There are also Icelandic sheep, goats, ducks, chickens and far too many cats, and the vegetable garden is almost a full-time occupation on its own.